Great, you’ve found the Kitchen.

-Isn’t life about being happy, living out our whys and our purpose?
+Isn’t life about being happy, living out our whys, and our purpose?
 In my fruitful working life, I have had the honor of working with the very rich and the not so.
-Both scales I have seen happy and deep sadness.
+On both scales, I have seen happiness and deep sadness.

 However, where I’ve come across a balance of the two, it’s been when I’ve been with people who have found what their purpose in life is.

 Purpose in life, you may ask?
 Just asking that question a few years back would have made you sound all airy-fairy.
 But nowadays, people are waking up to feeling there is more to life, exploring the connection to all living things.
 Being one with nature and having that deeper knowing that we too can live our lives on our terms.

 Life happens, and we all get knockbacks from time to time, but it’s being able to get back up from them and not allow our past to define us.
 Being present in the moment and being in gratitude for what we do have — seeing that cup half full and not the other way round.

 I’m where I am today because I was ready and searching for the tools to show me a way of how I was going to make all those dreams I had as a child and as an adult come to fruition.
 Yeah, it’s all very well dreaming about something.
 I could imagine my stomach muscles into a six-pack, but if I don’t get up and do any exercise, then that six-pack might stay a dream.

 It’s about educating yourself and being open to what is going on in the world today.
 How technology is changing and if we genuinely want to exchange our time for freedom we then need to free up that time.
 And we need a business model that’s going to support us financially into our later years of life.